Home

 C. Health care in Ontario is pretty good, you can check out the Ontario Health Insurance website (OHIP) - they have some questions and answers that you may find useful.

-D. Education here is fairly good, you will find good schools and not-so-good schools everywhere, but education is free until the end of Grade 12, and there are Private Schools for those who want their children to go to one of those.
+D. Education here is fairly good, you will find good schools and not-so-good schools everywhere, but education is free until the end of high-school, and there are Private Schools for those who want their children to go to one of those.
+College and University are not free.

 E. The Climate here is similar to the UK, but with hotter summers, and colder winters.
 People who come here will need warm winter coats and winter boots!
 Our homes have good central heating systems for the cold weather, and many people have air-conditioning for the hot summer months.
-Autumn is spectacular in Ontario and Spring is lovely too - although doesn't come quite early enough for me!
-Check out our Seasons in Ontario section for more info.
+Fall is spectacular in Ontario and Spring is lovely too - although it doesn't come quite early enough for me!
+Check out our Seasons in Ontario section for more information on the weather here.

 G. There are lots of things going on here - for example, St Thomas has two skating rinks, a hospital, an Airport, around 10 Elementary Schools and 4 High Schools.
 There are publicly funded Baseball diamonds here, a great summer Soccer program for kids and adults, Figure Skating Clubs - and we are only 15 minutes from the great beaches at Port Stanley.
 Nearby London also has an Orchestra and live Theatre (see my London page).